Keto Snacks That Won’t Kick You Out of Ketosis

 • 1 tbsp MCT oil

-• Blend it
+• Blend until frothy

 Cleveland Clinic notes it’s filling but should be used in moderation—especially if you’re trying to lose weight.

-🥑 2.
-Avocado Boats
+2. Avocado Boats

 • Scoop out half an avocado